How is the Banking Process for Foreigners in Costa Rica?

 Bank Account Opening

 Banks do vary significantly with their bank account opening policies, especially for foreigners.
 Generally, at most banks, it will be difficult to open a personal bank account until the Applicant has obtained Temporary Residency Immigration status in Costa Rica.
 There is no law that states that this has to be the case.
 It all comes down to the “Know Your Customer Application Form” responses and the satisfaction by the particular bank, that the funds that you will be depositing are from a legitimate source.
-Supporting documentation will include, but not be limited to, a signed and authenticated Letter of Good Standing from your home bank, six months of current Bank Statements from your home bank, a copy of your most recently filed Income Tax Return in your Home Country, a copy of your current Passport, and local address information, supported by a recent utility bill from your home physical address.
+Supporting documentation will include, but not be limited to, a signed and authenticated Letter of Good Standing from your home bank, six months of current Bank Statements from your home bank, a copy of your most recently filed Income Tax Return in your Home Country, a copy of your current Passport, and local address information.
+Owning property in Costa Rica may also facilitate the bank account opening process with some banks.

 If you require a bank account prior to obtaining Residency and you can’t open one in your personal name, you can incorporate a Costa Rica company and open the account in the company name.